 Designing a poster from a blank canvas

-If you use the Design tool, open a blank canvas at the desired dimensions and add your image file as an overlay.
-(To do this, go to the Overlays tab and click Your Own, which will allow you to open a file from your computer and edit it like a PicMonkey overlay.)
+If you use the Design tool, open a blank canvas at the desired dimensions and add your image file as a graphic.
+(To do this, go to the Graphics tab and click Your Own, which will allow you to open a file from your computer and edit it like a PicMonkey graphic.)

 In the sample image below, we began with Hokusai’s “Under the Wave off Kanagawa,” then added two textures: a concrete wall from Edifice and brushstrokes from Paint.
 We adjusted the transparency of each texture, erasing them off some parts of the original image, to give the classic woodblock print the illusion of having been painted onto the side of a building.